 In a Gospel Church we see:

-- People whose identity is rooted in their adoption as sons/daughters vs. identity rooted in performance as slaves/workers.
+People whose identity is rooted in their adoption as sons/daughters instead of identity rooted in performance as slaves/workers.

-- People who see suffering and trials as related to God’s training vs. God’s punishment.
+People who see suffering as God’s training instead of God’s punishment.

-- A new motivation for service that is internal and gratitude based vs. external and duty based.
+A new motivation for service that is internal and gratitude based instead of external and duty based.